 Students seeking admission to the graduate program in occupational therapy or physical therapy at The College of St. Scholastica often work toward a Health Science major with admission after three years of undergraduate study.
 In the fourth year of study these students complete the first year of the professional program,which also serves as the final year of the Health Science undergraduate major.
 Some students prefer a fuller traditional undergraduate experience and a wider choice of majors, entering the graduate Occupational Therapy or Physical Therapy Program after completion of a bachelor's degree.

 Pre-Law Advising Students seeking admission to law school are not restricted to one certain major, but may major in any one of a number of academic disciplines, most of which reside in the humanities.
-These students will have access to an experienced pre-law advisor who will assist them in all steps of the application to law school process, including writing a competitive personal statement and LSAT preparation.
+These students will have access to an experienced pre-law advisor who will assist them in all steps of the application to law school process, including writing a competitive personal statement and preparing for the LSAT.